Master of Science

-There is a limited number of merit-based scholarships for exceptional Master’s students.
-We provide support to cover one-third of a student's tuition.
-A limited number of research and teaching assistantships may be available to Master’s students, but we make decisions regarding assistantships only after students have been in the program for at least one semester.
+We do provide merit-based scholarships for Master’s students.
+These provide support for student tuition, typically ranging from one course to three courses.
+Different research and teaching assistantships may be available to Master’s students, but we make decisions regarding assistantships only after students have been in the program for at least one semester.

 Students elect to complete the requirements of the degree by taking ten courses (30 credits) or by taking eight courses (24 credits) and writing a thesis.
 All students must take Algorithms (COSC-540) and Architecture (COSC-520).
 Students pursuing the course-work option take a total of eight electives to complete the degree.
 A generic schedule for a full-time student pursuing the course-work option appears in Table 1, which leads to a number of possible courses of study.

 Note: The information on this page is intended for prospective students.
 Current students should refer to the Graduate Program Handbook for requirements, procedures, and policies.

 Table 1: Hypothetical Schedule for Full-time, Course-work Option.

 Students may choose as an elective any course numbered 400 or higher, but at least five of these classes must be numbered 500 or higher.
 The department regularly offers introductory or advanced electives in the areas of artificial intelligence, computer and network security, cryptography, database systems, data mining, information assurance, information retrieval, and machine learning.

 Students may also elect to substitute up to two courses from another department for similarly numbered electives, provided that the courses support the student’s plan of study and have been approved by the student’s faculty advisor.
 We have prepared a list of approved external electives, and students may petition for the use of other courses as external electives.